ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Notice:
 - An availability zone address space 10.1.0.0/16 is used for VPC availability zone 1 and {{site.data.keyword.powerSys_notm}} workspaces in dal10.
 - The address space for enterprise, transit and spoke0 do not overlap.
-- A phantom address prefix is in the transit VPC is used to advertise the enterprise routes through the the {{site.data.keyword.tg_short}}.
+- A phantom address prefix in the transit VPC is used to advertise the enterprise routes through the {{site.data.keyword.tg_short}}.
+No subnets will be created in the transit VPC from the phantom prefix.
 This will be discussed in the Transit gateway section below.

 Explore the architecture in the {{site.data.keyword.cloud_notm}} console: